District of Columbia National Guard: Establishing the District of Columbia National Guard

 The D.C.
 National Guard came about in part due to the efforts of President Thomas Jefferson, the first president to spend his term in District of Columbia.
 He came into office during a time when strife between two major political parties were threatening to divide a newly developed country.
 The commanding generals of the two closest militia units were members of President Jefferson's rival political party.
 At this point, there was only a very small regular army, and they were mostly patrolling the border.
 If a state's militia tried to force political will, there would be no way to keep them from marching on the Capitol and coercing, or overthrowing the government.

-President Jefferson saw the vulnerability of America's democracy would be threatened if the will of a military general could keep the legislative body from enacting the will of the people.
-To prevent this, the Militia of the District of Columbia was created in the Assumption Act of May 3, 1802.
+President Jefferson saw the vulnerability of United States' political system would be put in jeopardy if the will of a military leader could significantly influence the legislative body from enacting the political will as determined by elections envisaged by the Constitution.
+To prevent this, the Militia of the District of Columbia was established in the Assumption Act of May 3, 1802.

 Due to the fact that the District of Columbia is not a state, the D.C.
 National Guard is the only local National Guard with a national mission to protect the Federal Government – a mission reflected in its motto "Capital Guardians."

 On October 30, 1802, the D.C.
 Militia held its first muster.
 President Jefferson hand-selected his new officers and was known to enjoy attending drills.
 A year later, the Congress officially recognized the organization.

 The Bladensburg races

 The fledgling D.C.
 Militia was tested during the War of 1812 and the Battle of Bladensburg.
 Maryland and Virginia, preoccupied with attacks on their own territory, were sluggish to send troops to D.C.
 The D.C.
-Militia, even when augmented by regular forces, was overwhelmed and ordered to withdraw.
-They watched their nation's capital burn.
-After the incident, Congress too noticed and increased the size and equipment of the D.C.
+Militia, even when augmented by regular forces, was overwhelmed and ordered to withdraw and to concede the city to the British forces.
+After the battle, Congress too noticed and increased the size and equipment of the D.C.
 Militia.

 Other than the Headquarters itself, which traces its lineage to 1776 as an elements of the Maryland Militia in Georgetown and Bladensburg, the oldest continuous unit of the D.C.
-National Guard is Headquarters and Headquarters Company (HHC), 372nd Military Police Battalion which traces its lineage to the Washington Light Infantry organized in 1836 by John A. Blake.
+National Guard is Headquarters and Headquarters Company (HHC), 372nd Military Police Battalion, which traces its lineage to the Washington Light Infantry organized in 1836 by John A. Blake.